Using Genesys Localization Software

 The WFM server (Server, Builder, and Data Aggregator) services choose the installed Language Pack according to the locale.
 It uses the exact language match or, if it is unavailable, the Language Pack for the same language group.

-WFM servers check the user or system account locale of the operating system on which it is running.
-By default, it is either the user account (Windows 2003) or system account (Windows 2008).
+WFM servers checks the user or system account locale of the operating system on which it is running.
+By default it is either the user account (Windows 2003) or system account (Windows 2008).
 To adjust the user and system account settings, see the procedures Adjusting the System Account Locale (Windows 2008), Adjusting the User Account Locale (Windows 2003), and Verifying the Locale in the Windows Registry.

 After checking the locale, WFM servers attempt to load a Language Pack whose language (or language group) matches this locale.
 For example, if the user account locale or system account locale is French (Canada) and the French (Canada) Language Pack is not installed, then the French (France) Language Pack is used.
 If the process is run as a service (which is usually the case), then the system account locale must be adjusted.